Barrington Hall (Roswell, Georgia)

-Barrington Hall is an 1842 Greek Revival-style plantation home, likely built by enslaved Africans and African Americans.
+Barrington Hall is an 1842 Greek Revival-style plantation home.
 It was the residence of Barrington King who, along with his father Roswell King, was the founder of the town of Roswell, in northern Fulton County, Georgia.
 The house was designed by Willis Ball.
 It was held by the family until 1995 and is listed on the National Register of Historic Places.

 Ranked as one of the "50 Most Beautiful Homes in Metro Atlanta" by Atlanta magazine, the mansion has been fully restored and furnished with many period and family pieces.
 It is owned and operated as a house museum by the City of Roswell.
 A variety of events for families are held at the mansion and on the grounds throughout the year, as well as daily tours of the house.

 History

 Roswell King was born in Connecticut but settled in Darien, Georgia.
 He worked for the Bank of Darien and was asked to manage the bank's interests in the gold fields of north Georgia.

 He came across this area in the late 1820s and was impressed with its beauty, while realizing the water power potential of Vickery Creek to drive textile mills.
 In 1836 he returned to the area with his son Barrington and they began planning the mill and the town.

 Barrington moved his family to the area in 1838, and in 1839 the Roswell Manufacturing Company was incorporated.
 The Kings invited friends to move to the new town they called the “Colony” and invest in the Roswell Manufacturing Company.
 Some of these families included the Smiths, the Bullochs, and the Dunwodys.
 The Colony was named Roswell, for Barrington King's father, in 1854.

 Barrington King selected the highest point in Roswell for his home, Barrington Hall.
 It was built by Willis Ball in the Greek Revival style of architecture.
 When the house was finished in 1842, Barrington lived in it with his wife, Catherine, until his death in 1866.
 The Kings had nine children who survived to adulthood: eight sons and one daughter.
 In 1883 the Kings’ only daughter, Eva and her husband, Rev. William Baker, moved back to Barrington Hall to care for the elderly Catherine King.